-Beyonce’s Interview: Star Opems Up About Her Mom In Rare Chat With New York Times
+Beyonce’s Interview: Star Opens Up About Her Mom In Rare Chat With New York Times

 Meanwhile, Tina’s other daughter, Solange, who has carved out a lane all her own had this to say about her mom’s interlude on her critically acclaimed album, A Seat At The Table.

 “She says things in that interlude that I had been trying to say for the last four years.
 But my mother has a very special way of communicating, a very special channel that she speaks through that has always felt bigger than her.
-If my sister and my project feels like an awakening’ to some, she added, “I am constantly saying that we both grew up in a home with two words: Tina Knowles.”
+If my sister and my project feels like an awakening’ to some,” she added, “I am constantly saying that we both grew up in a home with two words: Tina Knowles.”

 Sistah sistah #solange #beyonce